 - Dismount and walk their bike across intersections.
 Riding across intersections is extremely dangerous.
 It is difficult for a driver, particularly those turning left or right, to see you.
 Further, crosswalks are for pedestrians.
 If you are riding on the road, you are considered a motor vehicle and should not be in a crosswalk.

-4. Tips for Commuter and Road Cyclists Permanent link to Tips for Commuter and Road Cyclists
+Tips for Commuter and Road Cyclists

 Provincial legislation affords cyclists all the rights of a motor vehicle on Alberta roads.
 However, cyclists who choose to ride on the road must follow all the same rules of the road as a motor vehicle.
 With mutual respect and consideration for each other, drivers and cyclists can safely share the road.